top of page

 When a fighter is destroyed, adjacent fighters from that player may surrender out of fear upon seeing the loss of their fallen comrade.
 Their bravery stat gives the probability of them remaining on the battlefield.
 Fighters that surrender are placed in their scrap heap.

 Because its probability stat, a bravery of six means there is a 100% likelihood of remaining on the battlefield.
 However, bravery can sometimes be higher than six.
-Values higher than six are useful during uprising confrontations where they can be pitted against an opponent's bravery.
+Values higher than six are useful during uprising confrontations during campaigns where they can be pitted against an opponent's bravery.

 Healing